BartoszKedziorek/Joly/README.md

 }
 ```
 Roy-Warshall algorithm gives inforation about how to get to a player.
 However it doesn't provide the most optimal track.<br>
-Then comes the second, medium difficulty.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then comes the second, medium difficulty.
 In this scenario game is using Floyd-Warshall for pathfinding.
+Let's talk about matrices.
+The first matrix indicates edges between vertices.
+This time single cell in row x and column y contains length of edge between vertice x and vertice y.
+Cells with the same index of column and row contains 0 and if there is no edge between vertex x and vertex y, the value will be 1000.
+Second matrix is filled with 1000 on input.

 This time chasers are given with the shortes path that allows them to catch player.
-Both algorithms iitialize NxN martices before the game start and have computional complexity O(n^3).
-The third algorith (one that is used in difficult mode)